Filipino Veterans Fairness Act

 The Filipino Veterans Fairness Act is the name of a number of acts that have been introduced to the United States Congress in both the United States House of Representatives and the United States Senate since the 103rd Congress in 1993.
 Since then, nearly every session of Congress has seen a new version of the bill introduced.
-The purpose of these bills is to amend Title 38 of the United States Code to grant citizenship to Filipinos who have completed an enlistment in the American Armed Forces; at least some versions of this bill would grant citizenship to other foreign nationals under the same provisions.
+The purpose of these bills is to amend Title 38 of the United States Code to grant citizenship to Filipinos who have completed an enlistment in the United States Armed Forces; at least some versions of this bill would grant citizenship to other foreign nationals under the same provisions.
 Currently, every version of the bill introduced has died in committee.
 Despite this, the bill has been re-introduced in nearly every session of Congress since 1993.

 History of the Veteranos

 1995 World War II Aurora Veterans monument and memorial at Quezon Park, Baler, Aurora.

 Filipinos, called veteranos, have fought as members of the American armed forces for over a century.
 Originally this was limited to U.S. nationals, Filipinos that had emigrated to the U.S. Under a special provision of the Base Agreement between the U.S. and the Republic of the Philippines, which allowed the U.S. to build bases and station troops in the host country, Filipino nationals are allowed to enlist in the U.S. armed forces.
 This arrangement is unique, under normal circumstances foreign nationals are not allowed to enlist in U.S. armed forces unless they are resident aliens of the United States.
 However, since Filipino enlistees are neither U.S. nationals nor resident aliens, they are not granted citizenship upon completion of their first enlistment, and are entitled to fewer benefits.
 Proponents of the bill often point out that thousands of Filipinos have enlisted so far (including many in the United States Army Forces in the Far East in World War II) and that ninety-percent choose to reenlist, even though they are the only non-citizen veterans that are not given citizenship upon completion of their enlistment.
 Since the bill has never made it out of committee, it is unknown what arguments might be used against it.
 The bill is widely supported by the Filipino-American community, as well as a US Conference of Mayors unanimous vote of passage for a resolution authored by Filipino-American Mayor Christopher Cabaldon that called for the full support of the Filipino Veterans Fairness Act.
 Most versions have been introduced by congressmen with Filipino-American communities among their constituents.